 Spicy & Mixed Kottu Roti

-Kottu is a kind of rich food in Sri Lanka.
+Kottu is a fatty and favorite Sri Lankan street food.
 The quantity of one plate Kottu is more to take all alone.
-It took me almost $2 (300 LKR) for one plate, and two persons can easily eat.
+It took me almost $2 (300 LKR) for one dish, and two persons can comfortably eat.

 Kottu Roti with Hot Sauce [Photo Source: The Internet]

 I had eaten Mixed Kottu with spicy chutney from Ananda Bake House & Restaurant in Tissamaharama.
-The taste was ok as always the rich food is not my favorite.
+The taste was ok as always the fatty food is not my favorite.

 Hence better to know, this particular Lunumiris or Katta Sambal is not that spicy and hot as it sounds.
 So don’t be afraid to have it at least once or more times if you’re in Sri Lanka. 😉

 Enjoy sharing!
-I’ll love to know about your favorite cuisine of Sri Lanka.
+I’ll love to know about your favorite cuisines and fruits of Sri Lanka.
 Any particular choice of Sri Lankan food to taste?